Why get an ISBN and barcode for your self-published book?

 What is a barcode?

 According to Thorpe-Bowker (Australia), a barcode is a ‘graphical representation of your printed book’s ISBN’.

 A barcode makes it easier for a business or company to keep track of and report on sales and inventory.
 The larger book wholesalers and retailers, as well as libraries, require books to have both a bar code and an ISBN.

 If you want your book to potentially end up in a library or book shop, I recommend you purchase not only an ISBN but also a barcode.

-In fact, I purchased a batch of ISBN numbers in bulk from Thorpe-Bowker a long time ago (before barcodes were a thing), so I don’t expect to have to purchase an ISBN for myself for a long time.
-That said, in future, when I next use one of those ISBNs for a book, I will definitely purchase a barcode to go with it.
+I purchased a batch of ISBN numbers in bulk from Thorpe-Bowker a long time ago (before barcodes were a thing), so I don’t expect to have to purchase an ISBN for myself for a long time.
+That said, each time I use one of those ISBNs for a book, I purchase a barcode to go with it.

 If you would like more information about purchasing an ISBN number, filling out the ISBN metadata or purchasing a barcode, you are welcome to ask me for assistance or guidance, at Contact us.